gruntjs-updater/grunt_sro_create_angular_components/README.md

 ### Options

 There is an option called "initServiceController" that you can set to false to disable the injection in the controller of the related service.
+There is an option called "cssSuffix" that you can set to modify the extension of the style files

 ```js
 grunt.initConfig({